-After completing initial treatment, a designated member of the multidisciplinary team (most commonly nursing or medical staff involved in the patient's care) should provide the patient with a needs assessment and treatment summary and develop a survivorship care plan in conjunction with the patient.
+A designated member of the multidisciplinary team (most commonly nursing or medical staff involved in the patient's care) should provide the patient with a needs assessment and treatment summary and develop a survivorship care plan or a chronic disease management plan in conjunction with the patient.
 This should include a comprehensive list of issues identified by all members of the multidisciplinary team involved in the patient's care and by the patient.
 These documents are key resources for the patient and their healthcare providers and can be used to improve communication and care coordination.